xebialabs-community/xld-flyway-plugin/README.md

 # History #

 * v1.0.0 - jdewinne - First version
 * v1.1.0 - gpaulissen - Added outOfOrder and validateOnMigrate flags.
 Removed startClean flag (from the UI).
-* v1.2.0 - gpaulissen - The XL Deploy NOOP operation must act like CREATE or MODIFY.
+* v1.2.0 - gpaulissen - Issue #4: The XL Deploy NOOP operation must act like CREATE or MODIFY.
 This ensures that running XL Deploy after a database backup restore will migrate the database so it will really resemble the XL Deploy administration.

 # Requirements #